 Avoid placing a patch on skin that is oily, irritated, or damaged.
 Avoid a skin area that will be rubbed by a waistband or tight clothing.

 This medication may cause blurred vision and can impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

 Get emergency medical help if you have signs of an allergic reaction to Daytrana skin patches: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Methylphenidate can affect growth in children.
 Tell your doctor if your child is not growing at a normal rate while using this medicine.

 Stop using methylphenidate and call your doctor at once if you have:

-redness, swelling, or blistering where the skin patch was worn (may also spread to other areas);
+redness, swelling, blistering, or skin color changes where the skin patch was worn (may also spread to other areas);

 chest pain, trouble breathing, feeling like you might pass out;